 What are the key factors that have helped your store be successful?

 I would say Black Milk wouldn't be around if it wasn't for Facebook.
-As a struggling business, out of a kitchen in Brisbane, Australia, not known for its fashion industry.
+As a struggling business, out of a kitchen in Brisbane, Australia, not known for its fashion industry and one word t shirts.
 How else do you, have a free and global opportunity to find a tribe, to find a community of women that’s niche.
 That’s what Facebook allowed us to do.

 We’ve now got about 80 private Facebook groups around the world and that's all by geographic location or special hobbies and interests.
 It could be Black Milk Canada, Black Milk USA, but then it's broken up across, you know, east coast, west coast, then we’ve got Europe in individual countries, Australia, so all these groups, they all meet up.
 They all catch up all around the world and we help facilitate that.